-MGHC Royal and MRTSI are both not yet in commercial operation and have no employees as of December 31, 200.
-The management of the two companies is currently being undertaken by the executive officers of MGHC.
+Its subsidiaries, MGHC Royal and MRTSI, are both not yet in commercial operation and have no employees as of December 31, 2021.
+The management of the two companies is currently being undertaken by the executive officers of the Parent Company.